emca-it/CyberX/21-00-00-Monitoring/21-00-00-Monitoring.md

 ### Expected Data Nodes ###

-Based on the collected data on the performance of the Energy Logserver environment, the Skimmer automatically indicates the need to run additional data nodes.
+Based on the collected data on the performance of the CyberX environment, the Skimmer automatically indicates the need to run additional data nodes.

 ![](/media/media/image151.png)